tmieslinger/pydropsonde/docs/source/data/level0.rst

      - TXT file of GPS data: GPGGA (system fix data) and GPRMC (minimum specific GPS/Transit data)
    * - 3_SpecAnlyzr files
      - TXT file of logs of spectral analyzer

+``pydropsonde`` uses the `D files` with the actual sonde profile data in the further processing.
+Metadata information from the `A files`, e.g. a successful launch detect, is added within the processing.
+In principle, the processing can run without `A files`, but obviously does not have metadata in that case.